TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 - Buttons for various actions

 ### Special Episode Form Fields

+The special episode form contains the following fields:

 - Check-box which indicates whether you watched the episode
 - Check-box which indicates whether the episode is released